sandstorm-io/sandstorm/docs/administering/email.md

 ## Outgoing SMTP

 Once you configure an SMTP relay in the `Email configuration` page of the Admin panel, apps can send email out to the world, subject to rate limiting.
-The SMTP server needs to accept e-mails withthe SMTP envelope's bounce address set to either your grain's local address or the "Sandstorm server's own email address" address.
+The SMTP server needs to accept e-mails with the SMTP envelope's bounce address set to either your grain's local address or the "Sandstorm server's own email address" address.